avnet-iotconnect/iotc-freertos-stm32-h5/QUICKSTART_NTZ.md

 * Download the pre-built firmware image from: TBD
 * Download and install the [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) for STM32.
-* A serial console application, such as [Tera Term](https://ttssh2.osdn.jp/index.html.en) or Minicom on Linux
+* A serial console application such as [Tera Term](https://sourceforge.net/projects/tera-term/).

 ### Configure Your Board